AltyIbrhm/AltyIbrhm/README.md

 # 👋 Hi, I'm Ibrahim Altay!

 I'm an accomplished Software Developer with over 9 years of specialized experience in quality assurance and test automation.
-My expertise includes tools and technologies such as Cypress, JavaScript, Java, Selenium, Cucumber, SQL, AWS, Azure DevOps, Git, POSTMAN, and C++.
+My expertise includes tools and technologies such as Cypress, JavaScript, Java, Selenium, Cucumber, SQL, AWS, Azure DevOps, Git, POSTMAN, and C#.
 I have a proven track record in designing, executing, and automating test cases to ensure software quality and operational excellence.

 ## 🔭 I’m currently working on
 **Decisions Automation Project**